-For part 3), repeat the process of part 1 for the handshake entity using the provided part 3 accelerator core.
+For part 3), repeat the process of part 1 for the handshake entity using the provided fifo_1.0 core.
 There are two key differences for part 3.
 First, the provided VHDL should not simulate correctly until you change it.
 Second, because you are using pre-synthesized FIFO cores, you will have to run your simulations using Vivado's simulator.
-To do this, add the provided testbench user_app_tb.vhd as a simulation source.
+To do this, add the provided testbench user_app_tb.vhd as a simulation source if it is not already included as one.
 Next, set the testbench as the top-level entity under simulation sources.
 Finally, click run simulation, which should open a waveform viewer and start the simulation.
 Make sure to select "Run all" to ensure that the simulation is complete.